akalinux/span-tools/README.md

 The package is built around the SpanUtil[E] struct, The struct requires 2 methods be set in order to implement the algorithm:
 - A "Compare" function see: [cmp.Compare] for more details.
-	- A "Next" function, takes a given value and get a next value.
+- A "Next" function, takes a given value and returns next value.
   The next value must be greater than the input value

 The algorithm is primarily implemented by 3 methods of the SpanUtil[E] struct:
 - FirstSpan, finds the initial data span intersection.